kevinthayes/MSHP2/README.txt

 USING PROJECT:
-	How to Configure Project:
+	How to configure the project:
-		Project should be pre-configured on the server.
+		Log into pythonanywhere.com
+			user: nchsautoshop
+			password: Redhawks2020
-	How to Run Project:
+	How to run the project:
-		From the customer end…
-			Launch the url: {{INSERT URL HERE}}
-		From the administration end…
-			Launch the url: {{INSERT URL HERE}}
-		(Note: We won't know the final urls until the site gets hosted, which hasn't currently happened yet.
-Stay tuned.)
+		If you have the website running, type in nchsautoshop.pythonanywhere.com (so far)

 CHANGES FOR THE FUTURE: